yahayaSalisu1/My-Blockchain-Security-Audits/Lend-Protocol/reports.md

 | [H-03](#h-03-repayBorrowInternal-allows-arbitrary-third-party-to-repay-on-behalf-of-borrower-without-authorization)                                | repayBorrowInternal allows arbitrary third-party to repay on behalf of borrower without authorization                                          |
 | [H-04](#h-04-Supply-Function-Uses-Stale-Exchange-Rate,-Leading-To-Inaccurate-Minting)                             | Supply Function Uses Stale Exchange Rate, Leading to Inaccurate Minting                              |
 | [M-01](#m-01-Redeem-function-does-not-call-accrueInterest-leading-to-loss-of-user-interests)
-| Redeem function does not call accrueInterest, leading to loss of user interests
+|Redeem function does not call accrueInterest, leading to loss of user interests

+———

-### [H-01] A user can borrow amount beyond collateral limit in borrow function
+## [H-01] A user can borrow amount beyond collateral limit in borrow function

 _Target:_
 https://github.com/sherlock-audit/2025-05-lend-audit-contest/blob/main/Lend-V2%2Fsrc%2FLayerZero%2FCoreRouter.sol#L145

-**Summary:**
+### Summary:

 The borrow function is used to borrow debt from the protocol, and the function does not check borrowed and collateral properly, the require checks preBorrowAmount ( currentBorrowBalance ) instead of postBorrowAmount ( currentBorrowBalance + _amount ) this will allow borrowers to borrow debt more than their collateral